indutny/blog/posts/c.cpp-in-node.md

 a parent.
 Note that `ObjectWrap` lives in `src/node_object_wrap.h`, and `AsyncWrap` in `src/async-wrap.h`.

-This is a present point of the node.js evolution, and like to stop with the Software Archeology at this point.
+This is now the present point of the node.js evolution, and I would like to stop with the Software Archeology at this point.

 ## Interoperation, handles, wraps, and unicorns!